iangarvey/sat-prep-dashboard/README.md

 **Focus:** UX facade that tells a complete, actionable story

 **Addressing Achievable's Mission:**
-> "Preparing for professional exams is tough... doesn't fit our mobile lifestyles or give us insight into what we know"
+> "To make exam preparation effective, accessible, and efficient for busy professionals and students through adaptive learning technology that fits mobile lifestyles and provides real insight into knowledge gaps."

 **This dashboard demonstrates:**
 - ✅ **Mobile-optimized** for real student life